evancf/AniDiet/README.md

 # AniDiet

-Mining the ecological literature to understand who eats what and how that is changing.
+The Animal Diet database.
+Mining the ecological literature to understand who eats what in nature and how that's changing.
 Starting with predator-prey interactions in the tropics.